PatrickMaiyer/Portapack_Wiki/Recon.md

 * input: load ranges => allow load of ranges
 * input: load hamradios => allow load of ham radios
 * auto update m-ranges => if checked then the manual range start and stop values are updated using the actual searched range values.
 If it's actually searching a frequency, manual ranges are untouched
-* Lock duration => define lock duration in msec for a single frequency lock to count
+* Lock duration => define lock duration in msec.
+Same as 'L' in main screen top right corner.
+It represent the maximum time we are waiting for all locks in SPARSE match mode or the maximum time we are waiting for the first lock in CONTINUOUS match mode
 * Lock number => define number of consecutive locks needed to have a frequency match
 * Match mode => Choose between CONTINUOUS and SPARSE.
-If continuous, all locks are to be consecutive during lock_wait, if it's sparse then you have to reach nb_locks during lock_wait but not consecutively.
+If continuous, all locks are to be consecutive and the first match must happen during lock_wait, if it's sparse then you have to reach nb_locks during lock_wait but not consecutively.

 # Recon/Search/Manual
 When using the Recon app, 3 modes are accessibles.